 Tactic #11: Make a single side change behavior.

 One of the best samples here is Square.
-There were around 10 startups were trying to get to mobile payments.
+There were around 10 startups that were trying to get to mobile payments.
 With such a competition, you need to be as fast as possible.
 So, Square made one single side – the merchant side and later supply-side changed their behavior.
 Meanwhile, the buyers were using their credit cards as usual, so there was no barrier to entry for them.

 Tactic #12: Make something free at once